 Students who have demonstrated the desire and commitment to work at a high level in an ensemble are invited to take Honors Ensemble.
 In this class, you will take even greater responsibility for planning and executing the trajectory of the group over the course of the year.
-Honors students will be expected to work outside of class on personal assignments to include recordings, transcriptions and research projects.
-You will also be encouraged to participate in local and regional solo/small ensemble or honor band ensembles and events, as well as performing regularly for the school community.
+Honors students will be expected to work outside of class on personal assignments to include recordings, transcriptions and research into our repertoire's cultural and social context.
+You will also be encouraged to take leadership roles in the performances that punctuate our school year, and potentially participate in local and regional solo/small ensemble or honor band ensembles and events as schedules allow.
 This course will be of particular interest to students who may be considering continuing their music studies beyond high school.